ptmdmusique/rust-ooxml-manipulator/README.md

 - summarize the structure: how many files, how many images, how many custom XML, etc
 - re-zip into the original Word file after the user has modified the file
 - allow adding/editing custom XMLs via a primitive GUI

-- validate OOXML structure - might not be include to ensure I meet the deadline
+**Stretched goals**: might not be include to ensure I meet the deadline

+- watch for the OOXML changes to update the actual Word file live
+- validate OOXML structure

 The extraction is inspired by this [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=yuenm18.ooxml-viewer)